hardhats/vista-install-docs/New/SetUpHL7.rst

    Mirth Connect Administrator Launcher

+Click on "Launch".
 After that, you see the login for Mirth Connect:

 .. figure::
    images/SetupHL7/mirth_connect_login.png